sekwah41/Advanced-Portals/README.md

 ==============
 An advanced portals plugin for bukkit made by sekwah41 designed to have a wide range of features which are easy to use.
 It adds a bunch of commands to create and edit portals and destinations.
 This plugin not only enable normal teleportation but also cross server teleportation for networks using bungee.

+The recode is actively being worked on and should be available relatively soon.
+Check the pinned issues for more info on what is left.

 # Usage

 Check out the [Tutorial](https://advancedportals.sekwah.com/docs/intro), [List of Commands](https://advancedportals.sekwah.com/docs/commands), and [List of Portal Tags](https://advancedportals.sekwah.com/docs/portal-tags).